apache/echarts-doc/en/option/component/visual-map-continuous.md

 The label text on both ends, such as `['High', 'Low']`. [sample](${galleryEditorPath}doc-example/map-visualMap-continuous-text&edit=1&reset=1).

-You can understand the order of items in `text` array just by simple trial.
+You can understand the order of items in `text` array just by a simple trial.
 See [visualMap.inverse](~visualMap.inverse).

 ## textGap(Array) = 10